 “You’ll often find things like 3- and 4-packs of candles at Costco, with each candle measuring 12-oz or so and having a burn time of 36-44 hours,” Ramhold said.
-“You could gift the entire pack to one recipient, but the great thing about these packages is that they can be broken up to serve as multiple gifts, which drops the price to around $7.50 to $12 per gift and knocks out purchases for three to four people at once.
+“You could gift the entire pack to one recipient, but the great thing about these packages is that they can be broken up to serve as multiple gifts, which drops the price per gift and knocks out purchases for three to four people at once.

 “It’s not just candles, either.
 Often this time of year, Costco has things like Starbucks gift sets as well, usually at least two to each pack.
 These will usually include things like mugs, packs of hot cocoa mix, marshmallows, peppermint sticks and maybe a snack, and they’ll be wrapped up in cellophane.
 All you have to do is add a bow or put each one into a gift bag.”

 “Costco routinely runs ‘buy more, save more’ promotions on clothing items, with very few exceptions (usually things like socks and underwear as well as the Costco Next lines),” Ramhold said.
 “As long as they qualify for the promotion, you can expect discounts like $25 off when you buy five items, or $60 off when you buy 10 items.
 And since Costco already tends to have reasonable prices on apparel items, you’re just stacking savings by taking advantage of these.
 You can find holiday outfits for the kids and build a new look for the adults in your family without spending a fortune.”